Why Businesses Need to Leverage Beacon-Based Retargeting Right Now

 Basic prerequisites – One of the prior requirements here include placing a small, unobtrusive piece of code on your website.
 Every time a new visitor comes to your site, the code will drop an anonymous browser cookie.
 This way, when the same visitors visit your website at a later stage, these cookies will keep your retargeting provider informed on when to serve ads.
 This also helps you ensure that your ads are served, to only to users who have previously visited your website.

-What is it? – This primarily revolves around the use of Bluetooth-powered beacons to send out push notifications via brand specific apps or Chrome browser app to mobile devices of users who have agreed to receive certain brands’ communications.
+What is it? – This primarily revolves around the use of Bluetooth-powered beacons to send out push notifications via brand specific apps or beacon-aware apps to mobile devices of users who have agreed to receive certain brands’ communications.

 To give you a better idea, here is a typical example – say, a user visits a physical store and walks into the Women’s Department.
 When he/she opens the brand’s mobile app on his/her device, the beacon nearby will trigger contextually relevant push notifications on his/her mobile device.
 In the case of Eddystone beacons, these notifications could direct them to a contextually relevant webpage, where an online retargeting tool has been inserted.
 While beacons help brands gain deep insights on consumer interests and buying intentions, the online retargeting tool helps them target users with customized ads online.